decred/dcrdevdocs/docs/protocol-p2p-network/memory-pool.md

 transactions, for instance [SPV](https://docs.decred.org/wallets/spv) clients that do not maintain their own mempool.

+Every time a newly mined block is received by a node, the node removes all of the transactions which were included in the block from its mempool.
+The node will also check for any expired, un-mined, transactions and those are also removed from the mempool

 Transactions which are mined into blocks that later become stale blocks may be added back into the memory pool.
 These re-added transactions may be re-removed from the pool almost immediately